Serbian Women's Super League: Serbian Champions

-The success of clubs
+Titles by club

-Champions former YU republics
+Champions former Yugoslavia republics

 The women's national football league started to be played in the 1974–75 season, then still part of Yugoslavia.
 After the split of Yugoslavia in 1991, the league continued in the remaining state of FR Yugoslavia, that was renamed in 2002/03 to Serbia and Montenegro, until the split of the two in 2006.
 The succeeding league is the one of Serbia.